 You have to cultivate daily habits that belong to any successful athlete.
 One of them can be nutrition:

-I found that the secret to success was exchanging all my bad habits and health destroying activities for good habits and health promoting activities.
-I’ve soon realized that a master of calisthenics is always aware of his general lifestyle which involves an adequate diet to sustain that intense training, as well as a good training schedule.
+I found that the secret to success was replacing all my bad habits and health-destroying activities with good habits and health-promoting activities.
+A master of calisthenics is always aware of his general lifestyle, which involves an adequate diet to sustain that intense training, as well as a good training schedule.

-In short I stopped finding reasons why others were more successful than me and started looking for solutions to achieve what they had done and to build a physique that I will be proud of.
+In short, I stopped finding reasons why others were more successful than me and started looking for solutions.

-So what I learned from all this was that hard work along with a good lifestyle over the years is the actual key to success in calisthenics, as in other sports too.
-You will get no results by following Mr. X’s training advice nor by following Mr. Y’s workout routines in short time, no matter how good they are.
+So what I learned from all this was that hard work, along with a good lifestyle over the years, is the actual key to success in calisthenics, as in other sports too.
+You will get no results by following Mr. X’s training advice nor by following Mr. Y’s workout routines in a short time, no matter how good they are.
 You will get results when you stick to them for a long time.

 - Do simple compound movements.
 All the pro’s practice their basics faithfully and consistently;